Annotation Configuration

 Default value: ""

-Specifies the field name in the database.
-If your entity class field name differs from the database field name, use this attribute to specify the correct database field name.
+Specifies the column name in the database.
+Use this attribute to specify the correct database column name when your entity class field name differs from the database column name.

 exist